 The Duracell Ultra BCI Marine battery is a great option for starting and powering your appliances.
 These batteries are ideal for building small battery banks.

 2. West Marine AGM 79 AH Dual-Purpose Marine Battery

-You can purchase an AGM Dual-Purpose marine battery from West Marine for $249.99 with an additional core charge, so be sure to provide an old battery with it to swap out.
+You can purchase an AGM Dual-Purpose marine battery from the official West Marine website for $279.99 with an additional core charge, so be sure to provide an old battery with it to swap out.